 8. Cover less attractive books with gift wrap book covers.

-You no longer need to worry about carrying a utilitarians notebook only.
-See how to cover your entire notebook in a few steps.
+You no longer need to worry about carrying a borning notebook.
+Cover notebooks, journals, or gift boxes with your favorite patterns for a unique touch in a few steps.

 9. Use discarded paper to line a box containing something fragile.